Developed By: Committee on Economics

 - Provision of other medical services as needed to complete the procedure safely.

-Monitored anesthesia care may include varying levels of sedation, analgesia and anxiolysis as necessary.
-The provider of monitored anesthesia care must be prepared and qualified to convert to general anesthesia when necessary.
+Monitored anesthesia care may include varying levels of sedation, awareness, analgesia and anxiolysis as necessary.
+The qualified anesthesiologist provider of monitored anesthesia care must be prepared to convert to general anesthesia and respond to the pathophysiology (airway and hemodynamic changes) of procedure and position in the management in induction of general anesthesia when necessary.
 If the patient loses consciousness and the ability to respond purposefully, the anesthesia care is a general anesthetic, irrespective of whether airway instrumentation is required.
+Moderate Sedation/Analgesia on the other hand is a drug induced depression of consciousness in which the patient responds purposefully to verbal commands, either alone or accompanied by light tactile stimulation.
+It is not anticipated that intervention will be required to maintain a patent airway and adequate spontaneous ventilation.
+Similarly, it is expected that cardiovascular function will be maintained without intervention.

 Monitored anesthesia care is a physician service provided to an individual patient.
-It should be subject to the same level of payment as general or regional anesthesia.
+Whereas “Moderate Sedation/Analgesia” is a service directed by the Proceduralist who is preoccupied in focusing on successfully completing the scheduled procedure.
+The Proceduralist may not be cognizant of ongoing pathophysiologic effects of sedatives given or procedure/position changes.
+Monitored anesthesia care should be subject to the same level of payment as general or regional anesthesia.
 Accordingly, the ASA Relative Value Guide® provides for the use of proper base units, time and any appropriate modifier units as the basis for determining payment.